On This Page:

 You can also place:

-- Page breaks (to divide the questions into a multi-page survey).
+- Page Breaks (to divide the questions into a multi-page survey).
 This option is not available until you have at least one question.

-- Labels (e.g., to display information or instructions between questions)
+- Labels (e.g., to display information or instructions between questions).

-- On your main course page, click Turn editing on (top right).
+- On your main course page, click Turn editing on (green pencil icon , top right).
 Editing icons and links will appear.

 - Locate the Topic or Weekly Section where you will add the questionnaire activity.
 (If you are using the Collapsed topics format, open the Section.)

 - At the bottom-right of the Section, click + Add an activity or resource.
 The Add an activity or resource window will open.

 - In the Add an activity or resource window, select Questionnaire and then click Add.
 The Adding a new Questionnaire page will open.